 - a.
-The really fun part!
-This is where you get to explain what you found out during the research process. - b.
+This is where you explain what you found out during the research process. - b.
 It's better to focus on the important points of your hypothesis in this section.
-Highlight the most important aspects of your data and cite responses or observations that either prove or disprove your original hypothesis (it's okay to be wrong here) using the data you generated during the study. - c.
-You can include your analysis of the data/interpretation of findings in this section or you can include this discussion in the "Conclusions" section.
+Highlight the most important aspects of your data and cite responses or observations that either prove or disprove your original hypothesis (it's okay to be wrong here) using the data you generated during the study.